He that writes to himself writes to an eternal public. -Emerson

 We left Sin City on New Year's Day to tour some even more impressive tech, the Hoover Dam.

-We found the dam tour well worth the time: it is an incredibly impressive structure and we were delighted to rediscover the acoustics of dam-length tiled tunnels.
+We found the dam tour well worth the time: it is an incredible structure and we were delighted to rediscover the acoustics of dam-length tiled tunnels.

 For some strange reason my previous visits to the Southwest had included totally skippable landmarks, such as Four Corners, but had missed the greatest landmark of them all: the Grand Canyon.
 We spent the next day hiking and driving along it.